dtinit/portability-articles/articles/notes2.md

 ## Download data

-  * In order to export the data you must go to the (Werdsmith Support site)[https://werdsmith.com/support].
+  * In order to export the data you must go to the [Werdsmith Support site](https://werdsmith.com/support).
   * In the **Export your data** section, you click in the **here** button.

 This generates a page within Werdsmith that displays all of the user's projects, notes, sections, and more in a non-intuitive table.